Firm History

 During the first few years of practice, the women represented Vickie Cape in her challenge to the half-court basketball rules followed in Tennessee.
 Federal Judge Robert Taylor ruled in favor of Vickie, but the Tennessee Secondary School Athletic Association (TSSAA) appealed the decision and the case was reversed in the Sixth Circuit Court of Appeals.
 However, the next year TSSAA changed the rules and women have played full court basketball ever since.

-As Ann and Dorothy developed their practice, they focused on the areas of social security disability law, bankruptcy, wills, probate, and other miscellaneous areas of legal concern.
+As Ann and Dorothy developed their practice, they focused on areas including social security disability law, bankruptcy, wills and powers of attorney, probate, conservatorships, and other types of law.

-A few years later William Allen joined the firm.
-He had been a long-time attorney with Rural Legal Services.
+William Allen joined the firm in 2001, becoming a partner in 2010.
+Bill had been a long-time attorney with Rural Legal Services.
 He is experienced in consumer law, as well as social security disability law and education law with an emphasis on special education cases.

-Hannah Tippett joined the firm in 2009 as an associate.
-Hannah was born and raised in Malawi.
-She attended college in Indiana and law school at the University of Tennessee.
-Hannah leads our bankruptcy work as a certified bankruptcy specialist and has expanded her practice to include conservatorships and social security disability.
+Hannah Tippett joined the firm in 2009 as an associate and became a partner in 2021.
+Hannah was born and raised in Malawi, Africa.
+She attended college in Indiana and law school at the University of Tennessee, Knoxville.
+Hannah is a certified bankruptcy specialist and also specializes in Social Security Disability law.
+She has expanded her practice to include VA disability and conservatorships.